 Or I could face my fear, let go of the anxiety, forget about everyone else and make the most of my time at this hotel.

 I’m glad to say I chose option two.

 At first it felt slightly alien and all my movements into or out of the sauna were swift ones.
 But eventually it began to feel normal.
 I began to feel less self-conscious despite being more exposed.

 At the end of our final day, we watched the sun setting upon the Zillertal valley from the comfort of an outdoor jacuzzi, not giving a second thought to anyone else or the to the spas dress code.
 The lights of the houses on the valley floor twinkled on as the light disappeared behind the mountains.
 It made me wonder how I could have let something so trivial cause such and issue and almost let it stop me from enjoying my time in this beautiful place.

 I’m now a spa convert and we had such a great time in Tirol, we are now repeat visitors to spa and sauna facilities in the Austrian alps.
 Being naked still feels slightly alien when I first arrive – but the anxiety soon subsides.

 I learned that an important part of my travel experience is to embrace other cultures, even if you feel slightly uncomfortable in the process.
 It’s amazing how quickly your perspective can change once you’ve stepped out of your comfort zone and embraced something new.

 Escape to Tirol, Austria – Travel Tips

 Tirol is a state within western Austria and is know for being the heart of the Austrian alps.
 Innsbruck is the capital city of Tirol as well as the state’s largest settlement.
-The area is well known for winter sports and Innsbruck has twice played host to the Winter Olympics.
+The area is great for winter sports and Innsbruck has hosted the Winter Olympics twice.

 As well as winter sports and spa escapes, Tirol is a hub for hiking, mountain biking, climbing and cycling, particularly during the summer months when temperatures are warm.